Sambal people: History

-It was recorded as customary for the Sambal to perform an execution as punishment for those who have taken another person's life.
-Their manner of execution was to bore a hole at the top of the skull and then scrape out the brains.

 During the first hundred years of Spanish rule, the Sambal, like most other non-Spanish groups in the Philippines during the colonial era, had their village structures reorganized and were forced into reducciones in order to assimilate them into Spanish cultural norms.
+They were gradually Christianized by Spanish missionaries, especially after the establishment of Fort Paynauen (Paynaven) in what is now Botolan.

+During the colonial period, the Sambals primarily sold valuable timber, which they shipped by indigenous boats to Manila.
+This trade was often targeted by Moro pirates, contributing to the relative poverty of the province in the 18th and 19th centuries.
+The sparsely populated valley of the Zambales region was also later settled by migrants, largely from the Ilocos and the Tagalog regions, leading to the modern decline in the Sambal identity and language.

 During the 1950s, hundreds of Sambals coming from Candelaria, Santa Cruz, and Masinloc in Zambales migrated to an undeveloped and forested area in southern Palawan.
 They established a settlement which was later on named Panitian.
 Like in Masinloc, many residents of Panitian have their last names start with the letter E. Most common last names are Eclarino, Elefane, Echaluse, Echague, Español, Ebuen, Ebilane, Edquid, Escala, Edquilang, Ebueng, Ebuenga, Ebalo, Ejanda, Elacio, Elfa, Eliaso, Elgincolin, Edquibal, Ednalino, Edora, Espinoza, Ecaldre, Eufeminiano, Edilloran, Ermita, and Ecle.
 Those who came from Santa Cruz have their last names usually begin with the letter M, foremost of which are Misa, Mora, Moraña, Moralde and Meredor.
 Other common last names of Sambali people are Ángeles, Atrero, Agagas, Hebron, Hitchon, Hermoso, Hermosa, Hermana, and Hermogino.
 There are now approximately 6,000 Sambals residing in Palawan.
 Many of the Palawan Sambals have since moved to the provincial capital, Puerto Princesa, settling in Mandaragat and New Buncag, in particular, although a majority still resides in Panitian.
+These Sambals living in Palawan often learn to speak Cuyonon, Palawano and Tagbanwa with varying levels of fluency, along with their native Sambal language and Tagalog.

 Sambal indigenous religion

 The Sambal people have a complex indigenous religion since before Spanish colonization.
+The highest-ranking shaman was called a bayoc, who consecrated other shamans and led rituals to the spirits.
+Only the bayoc could lead rituals and offer sacrifices to Malayari or Malyari, the supreme being and the creator deity of the Sambals.
+Other benevolent spirits were also worshiped who had various functions, mostly agricultural.